jfrog/jfrog-cli/README.md

 #### The *package-show* (ps) command

 ##### Function
-Used for show package details.
+Used for showing package details.

 ##### Command options
 This command has no command options.
 It uses however the global options.